Talha-Ijaz-Qureshi/personalsite/README.md

 # Welcome to My playground.
-This is my personal website, you'll find information about me.
+I'm tal and is my personal website, you'll find information about me.
+Enjoy.